 They can occupy large areas, they are frequently associated with other heritage assets at risk, and they may be in multiple ownership.
 This can make a holistic approach to their conservation difficult to take forward.

-To tackle this, Historic England's landscape architects promote initiatives that will help to remove parks and gardens from the Heritage at Risk Register.
+To tackle this, Historic England's landscape architects promote initiatives that help to remove parks and gardens from the Heritage at Risk Register.

 Pressure on public finances presents a challenge for many of our most celebrated public parks and cemeteries.
 Climate change is also providing an increasing challenge through patterns of extreme weather including flooding.
 The spread of new pests and diseases poses risks too.
 Demand for land for development calls for creative design solutions that do not damage the significance of historic parks and gardens.

 It is only by thoroughly understanding the challenges facing individual parks and gardens that we can work out effective solutions.
-We then play a key role in bringing about close and effective co-operation between owners, land managers and funding partners to make a real difference to historic landscapes at risk:
+We can then play a key role in bringing about close and effective co-operation between owners, land managers and funding partners to make a real difference to historic designed landscapes at risk:

 - Analysing the problems facing a landscape

 - Helping to identify the opportunities